-- be about the employee first and then the brand.
+- Employee advocacy is about the employee first and then the brand.

-- be a sustained program over time that’s integrated into employee on-boarding and retention programs.
+- Develop as a sustained program that’s integrated into employee on-boarding and retention programs.

-- address training, tools and content mix in equal measure.
-This is a long term investment and not a culture quick fix.
+- Address training, tools and content mix in equal measure.
+This shows that employee advocacy is a long term investment and not a culture quick fix.